chen-judge/AO-Planner/README.md

 AAAI Conference on Artificial Intelligence (**AAAI 2025**).

 ## Setup
 Our framework requires two different environments.
-Grounded SAM and Gemini need to run in Python 3.10, while the Habitat simulator and GPT run in Python 3.7.
+The low-level agent (including Grounded SAM and Gemini) needs to run in Python 3.10, while the high-level agent (including Habitat simulator and GPT) runs in Python 3.7.

 Therefore, we implement a simple file-based communication mechanism between the two environments, which also facilitates saving the outputs of low-level and high-level agents.